 La Posada Hotel

 After you take a cue from The Eagles and stand on a corner in Winslow, Ariz., you can book a room at La Posada Hotel.
 Full of Spanish touches and rooms named after classic actors, this historic hotel is a favorite of travel magazines and travelers alike.

 The Campbell Hotel

 This historic Tulsa, Okla. hotel was built in 1927 and renovated in 2009.
 The Campbell Hotel is on the higher end of hotels generally found along Route 66, with luxe furnishings and a stylish vibe.
 The attached restaurant, Maxxwells Restaurant, serves classic diner fare in a relaxed atmosphere.

 Route 66 Inn

 You probably won’t find a leprechaun in the small town of Shamrock, Texas, but you will find the aptly-named Route 66 Inn.
 With barbeques outside and some rooms with kitchenettes, you won’t go hungry here!
-This pet-friendly hotel offers room with king, queen or double beds.
+This pet-friendly hotel offers rooms with king, queen, or double beds.

 Sleeping in a wigwam likely isn’t something you do every night—though you can do it twice on Route 66 if you want.
 There’s a Wigwam Motel in Holbrook, Ariz. and another in San Bernardino, Calif.
-The California location came first, and was known as Wigwam Village No. 2, while the one in Arizona is Wigwam Village No. 6.
-Both offer renovated rooms—in your very own wigwam!
+The California location came first and was known as Wigwam Village No. 2, while the one in Arizona is Wigwam Village No. 6.
+Both offers renovated rooms—in your very own wigwam!